linaro-its/sd-webhook-framework/README.md

 This repository provides the foundation for supporting webhook automation with Atlassian's Jira Service Desk.

 The purpose of the framework is to reduce the amount of code needing to be written to provide webhook extensions to request types on Service Desk.
-The framework provides the core webhook handling code plus common functions for interacting with Service Desk and LDAP (to be added).
+The framework provides the core webhook handling code plus common functions for interacting with Service Desk and LDAP.

 ## What the framework supports